-We begin by building upon previous models of labor search with subjective beliefs, such as Cox and Oaxaca (2000), Cortes et al. (2023) and Alfonsi et al. (2023), to derive testable predictions on how correcting errors in beliefs should affect the wage distribution.
-Errors in information lead to inefficient labor search.
-Under traditional labor search models, workers accept a job offer only if the wage offered is above their reservation wage, or the minimum wage at which they would choose to work over continuing their search in unemployment (McCall 1970, Pissarides 1985, Mortensen 1986, Mortensen and Pissarides 1994, Burdett and Mortensen 1998).
-Under this framework, workers who accept earlier job offers tend to have a lower reservation wage and therefore a lower realized wage.
-However, recent papers suggest that workers update their labor market expectations as they search, suggesting that workers have subjective beliefs over expected wages and anchor beliefs about outside options to their wages (Conlon et al. 2018, Jager et al. 2023).
-We formalize a model for predictions.
-Ultimately, We show that students who underestimate should set too low of a reservation wage, leading to inefficiently low actual wages.
-Conversely, students who overestimate should set too high of a reservation wage, leading to an inefficiently higher likelihood of unemployment.
+We begin by building upon previous models of labor search with subjective beliefs to derive testable predictions on how correcting errors in beliefs should affect the wage distribution.8 Errors in information lead to inefficient labor search.
+Under traditional labor search models, workers accept a job offer only if the wage offered is above their reservation wage, or the minimum wage at which they would choose to work over continuing their search in unemployment.9 Under this framework, workers who accept earlier job offers tend to have a lower reservation wage and therefore a lower realized wage.
+However, recent papers suggest that workers update their labor market expectations as they search, suggesting that workers have subjective beliefs over expected wages and anchor beliefs about outside options to their wages.10 Ultimately, we show that students who underestimate the wage distribution set too low of a reservation wage, leading to inefficiently low actual wages.
+Conversely, students who overestimate set too high of a reservation wage, leading to an inefficiently higher likelihood of unemployment.